 Our job as a parent is to ensure our children feel safe and supported at all times.

 This includes any interactions involving extended family, no matter how important they are.
 You should always use your child's correct name and pronouns when interacting with these folks.
 It is exhausting, but you should also correct them when they misname and gender your child.
 This shows them that you mean business when it comes to your child.
 It also shows that just because they refuse to be supportive doesn't mean you will allow it.
 If they get annoyed or frustrated with you, remember that their reaction is their problem, not yours.

 You can't control how people respond to your child being transgender.
 But you can control their access to your child.

 Finally, try not to take it personally.
-I know that’s easier to say than to do, especially regarding your child.
-This isn’t about you or your child.
-If someone isn’t supportive of your child being transgender, that’s on them.
-It has to do with who they are as a person, not who your child is or who you are.
+I know that's easier to say than to do, especially regarding your child.
+This isn't about you or your child.
+If someone isn't supportive of your child being transgender, that's on them.
+It has to do with who they are as a person, not who you or your child is.
 Let go of any negativity and focus on your fabulous child.
 They are who matter most.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.